GSA/digitalgov.gov/content/news/2021/03/2021-03-19-tts-reflects-black-histories-to-celebrate-year-round.md

 {{< card-quote text="Individual commitment to a group effort—that is what makes a team work, a company work, a society work, a civilization work." cite="Vince Lombardi, National Football League (NFL) coach" >}}

-“Let's spotlight three African American playwrights who have shaped American theater and had an enduring legacy on the art form!
+Let's spotlight three African American playwrights who have shaped American theater and had an enduring legacy on the art form!
 There are so many incredibly talented Black playwrights, actors/actresses, directors, and producers, past and present, in both the U.S. and worldwide, who have transformed theater into a vehicle for telling empowering, uplifting, and authentic stories about Black people.

 Here's three to know:

 * **August Wilson**: This Pulitzer Prize and Tony Award winning playwright wrote 10 plays, collectively known as ‘The Pittsburgh Cycle,’ chronicling the dynamic, complex experiences and heritage of African Americans in the 20th century.
 * **Lorraine Hansberry**: This Chicago native was the first African-American female playwright to have a play performed on Broadway.
 That play, A Raisin in the Sun, is her best known work and debuted when she was only 29 years old!
 The play highlights the lives of Black Americans living under racial segregation in Chicago.
-* **Suzan Lori-Parks**: A writer of stage plays, screenplays, teleplays, and a book, Suzan is the first African American woman to win the Pulitzer Prize for drama for her 2001 play Topdog/Underdog.”
+* **Suzan Lori-Parks**: A writer of stage plays, screenplays, teleplays, and a book, Suzan is the first African American woman to win the Pulitzer Prize for drama for her 2001 play Topdog/Underdog.

  — Malaika Carpenter (she/her), Content Strategist, 18F